High Rates of Stop and Frisk in Philadelphia

 The new study highlights the existence of “structural” racism neighborhoods affecting minorities.
 In an interview, Hannon states more stopping and frisking in neighborhoods of color leads residents to distrust law enforcement.
 Ironically, the loss of legitimacy and community trust results in an increase in the use of stop-and-frisk.
 The ever-widening spiral hurts everyone involved.

 If you believe that your civil rights have been violated, consult with an experienced Philadelphia civil rights lawyer from Williams Cedar who can help you determine your legal options.
 Call us at 215-557-0099 today to schedule a free consultation or contact us online.
-From our offices in Philadelphia and Cherry Hill, New Jersey, we represent clients throughout Southeastern Pennsylvania and South Jersey.
+From our offices in Philadelphia and Haddonfield, New Jersey, we represent clients throughout Southeastern Pennsylvania and South Jersey.